 The splitting of the narrative into three allows and requires Garner’s overweaning evocation of place to sharpen and localize from The Owl Service’s Welsh Valleys to Red Shift’s Mow Cop.
-Again, the historic and man-made act as a conduit between ages, in both the land and the ancient axe-head, which inherits the mantle from The Owl Service’s megalith.
+Again, the historic and man-made act as a conduit between ages, in both the land and the ancient axe-head, which inherits the mantle from The Owl Service’s megalith and spear-head.

 Red Shift is despair.
 “Not really now not any more.”

 As described, I read Thursbitch, last in this undeclared trilogy, before the other two.
 I was still buzzing with dread and fascination from Garner’s mesmerizing talk.